 How popular is the baby name Amberly in the United States right now?
 How popular was it historically?
 Find out using the graph below!
-Plus, see baby names similar to Amberly and check out all the blog posts that mention the name Amberly.
+Plus, check out all the blog posts that mention the name Amberly.

 Oregon’s Open Data website includes several tables of baby name data from 2012.